alteryx/ayx-developer-sdk/docs/references/file_provider_markdown.md

 -------------------------

 The file provider is run from a command-line argument.
-The only argument the user must pass in is a path to a JSON file with this format:
+The only argument you must pass in, is a path to a JSON file with this format:

 1.  `tool`: This is a dictionary with 2 keys: `plugin` and `path`.